-- 49. Adjuster's Signature, Code Number, and Date: Signature of adjuster, code number, and date signed after the insured (or insured's authorized representative) has signed.
-If the appraisal is performed prior to signature date, document the date of appraisal in the Remarks/Narrative section of the Appraisal Worksheet (if available); otherwise, document the appraisal date in the Narrative of the Production Worksheet. - Insured's Signature and Date: Insured's (or insured's authorized representative's) signature and date.
-BEFORE obtaining the signature, REVIEW ALL ENTRIES on the Appraisal Worksheet WITH THE INSURED (or insured's authorized representative) particularly explaining codes, etc., which may not be readily understood. - 51.
-Page Number: Page numbers (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).
+EI ement/item Number Description 49.
+Adjuster's Signature, Signature of adjuster, code number, and date signed after the insured (or Code Number, and insured's authorized representative) has signed.
+If the appraisal is performed Date: prior to signature date, document the date of appraisal in the Remarks/Narrative section on the Appraisal Worksheet (if available); otherwise, document the appraisal date in the Narrative of the PW.
+50. Insured's Signature Insured's (or insured's authorized representative's) signature and date. and Date: Before obtaining the signature, review all entries on the Appraisal Worksheet with the insured (or insured's authorized representative) particularly explaining codes, etc., which may not be readily understood.
+51. Page Number: Page numbers - (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.)